franciscop/crossroad/readme.md

 });
 ```

-There is a big warning in `node-babel` and that applies to us as well.
-Node-babel doesn't work with proper EcmaScript Modules (ESM) in libraries, so if you are using `node-babel` to compile your Node.js code from JSX to JS, it'll not work with Crossroad.
-There's another warning in `node-babel` that you are not supposed to use node-babel in production anyway, so it should not be a big deal.
+There is a big warning in `babel-node` and that applies to us as well.
+Babel-node [doesn't work with proper EcmaScript Modules (ESM)](https://babeljs.io/docs/en/babel-node#es6-style-module-loading-may-not-function-as-expected) in libraries, so if you are using `babel-node` to compile your Node.js code from JSX to JS, it'll not work with Crossroad. `babel-node` is also [not supposed to be used in production](https://babeljs.io/docs/en/babel-node#not-meant-for-production-use) anyway, so it should not be a big deal.

 ## React Router diff